Physiotherapy Board of Australia - Audit

 Criminal History Registration Standard (249 KB, PDF), effective 1 July 2015 Ahpra uses an independent service provider to check your domestic criminal history, which will happen automatically at no cost to you.

-You do not have to do anything further unless you are asked to provide more information.
+You do not have to do anything else unless you are asked to provide more information.

-Continuing professional development registration standard (144 KB, PDF), effective 1 December 2015 You must provide evidence of the CPD activities you have undertaken to meet the requirements of the Board’s standard.
+Continuing professional development registration standard (144 KB, PDF), effective 1 December 2015 You must give evidence of the CPD activities you have done to meet the requirements of the Board’s standard.

 Recency of practice registration standard